 It’s an example of yet another brouhaha: a report a few years ago that Google blatantly admitted you should have no expectation of privacy whatsoever when using their services.
 The internet went crazy.
-Many sources seemed to say, “How outrageous!
+Many sources proclaimed, “How outrageous!
 We told you so!
 Google is evil!”
-Mainstream news outlets picked up stories from smaller publishers and they all seemed to confirm the entire sordid mess.
+Mainstream news outlets picked up stories from smaller publishers, and they all confirmed the entire sordid mess.

 Except the internet was wrong.
 Manure, to use a polite term, was being spread far, wide, and fast.